 Good Neighbor of the Year Award

-The HRC solicits both youth (ages 13-18) and adult nominations for the award, which was created to recognize the efforts of Wake Forest residents who make exceptional contributions to improve the quality of life in their neighborhoods.
+The Good Neighbor Award was created to recognize the efforts of Wake Forest residents who make exceptional contributions to improve the quality of life in their neighborhoods.
 The program is also designed to honor those who make a difference in our community without seeking or receiving recognition for their service.

 The "Good Neighbor of the Year" Award is Wake Forest's way of recognizing residents who are committed to preserving, maintaining and improving the quality of life in their neighborhoods and our community.
 Your assistance in recognizing these residents is greatly appreciated.